ferrx/docker-lab/wordpress/README.md

 ```

 Once installed, you can navigate to the site on port 8080.
 To get the IP for the site you can use `docker-machine ip <docker-machine-name>`.

+If the WordPress site is not coming up, check the status of your containers with `docker ps`.
+If the WordPress container is not running, start it with `docker start <container-name>`.